cicakhq/potato/docs/INSTALL.md

 ### Initialise submodules

-potato depends on a number of submodules which are downloaded using the following command:
+Potato depends on a number of submodules which are downloaded using the following command, which is run from the the source directory:

 ```shell
 git submodule init